0xMousa/Add-Encoder/README.md

 # Add-Encoder

-ADD-Encoder is python script for encode your egghunter this script help all people preparing to OSCE in NNM exploit
+ADD-Encoder is python script for encode your egghunter this script help all people preparing to OSCE specifically in HP Openview NNM

 # How to use it